sass/sass/doc-src/SASS_REFERENCE.md

       <property>
       ...

-Like CSS, you can stretch rules over multiple lines.
+Like CSS, you can stretch selectors over multiple lines.
 However, unlike CSS, you can only do this if each line but the last ends with a comma.
 For example: